Set Up the Uyuni for Retail Environment

 }

-Notice two important options, next-server which is set to the branch server IP address and filename set to the boot/pxelinux.0 for BIOS based system and boot/shim.efi for UEFI systems with SecureBoot support.
+Notice two important options, next-server which is set to the branch server IP address and filename set to the pxelinux.0 for BIOS based system and grub/shim.efi for UEFI systems with SecureBoot support.

-Containerized branch proxy uses different filename then regular branch server.
+Uyuni for Retail branch proxy uses different filename then previous non-containerized branch server.

 For containerized branch proxy set filename to the pxelinux.0 for BIOS based system and grub/shim.efi for UEFI systems with SecureBoot.

-Last piece for Saltboot is to provide partitioning for terminal.
+Saltboot requires instructions how to partitioning terminal harddisk and what image to deploy.
 This is done individually for each hardware type of terminals.
-For more information about hardware types, see Deployment basics.
+For more information about hardware types and partitioning, see Deployment basics.

 Above mentioned steps are mandatory minimum for successful Saltboot deployment.
 For configuration examples, see Example configurations.